Design leadership through mentoring and capability building.

 Supporting someone stepping into a UX leadership role highlighted how easily responsibility can outpace structure.
 Without shared foundations, even experienced designers can feel exposed — not because of capability, but because the environment doesn’t yet support the way they’re being asked to work.

-What made the biggest difference here was focusing on relationships and confidence alongside process.
-Creating space for better conversations, clearer ownership, and gradual alignment helped reduce friction in ways that no single framework or artefact could have achieved alone.
+What made the biggest difference was focusing on relationships and confidence alongside process.
+Creating space for better conversations, clearer ownership, and gradual alignment helped reduce friction in ways no single framework, artefact, or tool could achieve on its own.

 This experience continues to shape how I approach leadership today.
-I’m most effective when I’m embedded close enough to understand the nuance, while still holding a wider view of how systems, culture, and people need to evolve together.
-Design, for me, is as much about enabling teams to work better as it is about improving the products they build.
+I’m most effective when I’m embedded closely enough to understand nuance, while still holding a wider view of how systems, culture, and people need to evolve together.
+Design, for me, is as much about enabling teams to work well as it is about improving the products they build.